 Dictionaries and Thesauri

 An attempt is made to collect all important English language dictionaries including works covering etymology, idioms, and slang.
-A good collection of English language thesauri and collegiate desk dictionaries also is maintained for ready reference use.
+Rod Library also maintains a subscription to the Oxford English Dictionary online.
+A good collection of English language thesauri and collegiate desk dictionaries is maintained for ready reference use.
 Some of the desk dictionaries are located on the dictionary stands throughout the library.

 Bilingual, monolingual, and polyglot dictionaries are collected for all foreign languages taught at UNI (Spanish, French, German, Portuguese, Russian, Japanese, and Chinese).
 Bilingual dictionaries are acquired for as many other foreign languages as needed to support research or instruction, or to meet the needs of international students or faculty.
 In general, Reference only acquires English-foreign language dictionaries and avoids purchasing foreign-to-foreign language dictionaries (e.g. Spanish-French).